The Twin Updated

 S.Q.

-More Proteins press release for The Twin.
+More Protein press release for The Twin.

 In the summer of 2003 More Protein released a single release date press sheet.
-It featured the Original release dates for all 4 Twin singles.
+It featured the original release dates for all 4 Twin singles.
 In order by release.

 Here Come The Girls w/ C33x